terodox/terodox.tech/content/posts/2019-09-08--web-components-part-2/index.md

 - The tag is already in the HTML when the document is rendered
 - We create the element using `document.createElement()` then add it to the DOM using `appendChild`
-- The element is a child component of another element that is added to the DOM using `apendChild`
+- The element is a child component of another element that is added to the DOM using `appendChild`

 This is far from an exhaustive list of scenarios, but you get the idea.